nickbrandt/GitLab/doc/ci/environments/environments_dashboard.md

 ![Environments Dashboard with projects](img/environments_dashboard_v12_5.png)

-The Environments Dashboard offers a paginated display of a maximum of 150 projects and 3 environments per project.
+The Environments dashboard displays a paginated list of projects that includes up to three environments per project.

 The listed environments for each project are unique, such as "production", "staging", etc. Review apps and other grouped